 Now, it’s certainly not something we eat every morning, but when I do cook it, we thoroughly enjoy it.
 With pleasure.
 No guilt.

 And for the sausage use whatever you like.
 I use a mild breakfast sausage and let each person add red or black pepper to his or her heart’s desire.
 And for the biscuits, of course I use my traditional south Georgia buttermilk biscuit recipe.
 Use what you want.
 Frozen, canned, or homemade.
-Leftover rolls or day old bread.
+Leftover rolls or toasted, day old bread.
 It’s all good!

 Prepare the tomatoes and let them bake while you make the sausage gravy.